 If you don’t know history.

-The Present: Immigration and Black History Month
+The Present: Black Immigrants in America and Black History Month

 Black families from all over the world are also brought to the United States as refugees, with lawful immigration status, by governmental refugee resettlement organizations.
 Lutheran Family Services, Catholic Social Services, and the Refugee Empowerment Center provide refugees in Nebraska with a safe place to live, English classes, access employment opportunities, and other life-saving and cultural services.
 In 2019, the majority of refugees brought to the United States by Congress and the Department of State originally came from the Democratic Republic of the Congo, Eritrea, and Sudan.
 In fact, the majority of South Sudanese immigrants and refugees in the entire U.S. live here in Omaha, Nebraska!